ravigubbala/awspractice/README.md

 27. Go to "ECS" > "Amazon ECS" > "Clusters" from the AWS Console.

-28. Click on "Create Cluster" and select "AWS Fargate" cluster template.
+28. Click on "Create Cluster" and select "AWS Fargate" as cluster template.

 29. Enter cluster name of your choice and select "Create VPC" and click on "Create".

-30. Click on "View Cluster" once cluster is created.
+30. Click on "View Cluster" once the cluster is created.

 31. Go to "Services" tab and click on "create".